 Search Engine Optimization

-If you want people to see your blog, you’ll have to optimize it for Google and other search engines, so it appears on the top of the results.
-Blog basics include learning how to do keyword research and how to use some simple SEO tools.
+If you want people to see your blog, you’ll have to optimize it for search engines, so it appears on the top of the results.
+If you don’t have the proper on-page basics covered, you decrease your chances of ranking.

 Marketing and Psychology